RillingDev/rilling.dev/source/_posts/self-hosting-adventures.md

     - FOSS
 ---

 The past few years I have been trying to get as independent as possible from big, "free" online services (mostly Google stuff) due to privacy reasons.
-Here I will write down my setup and the struggles I had with it.
+Here I will write my setup, and the struggles I had with it.

 <!-- more -->